basecamp/bc3-api/sections/message_boards.md

 Message Boards
 ==============

-All messages under a Basecamp are children of a Message Board resource.
+All messages under a project are children of a Message Board resource.

 Endpoints: